Welcoming Our New Justice, Equity, Diversity, & Inclusion Staff Person: Maati Wafford

 Said Maati: “It is imperative that school leadership move past maintaining the status quo.
 This includes interrogating admissions practices and hiring biases and balancing the need to create and maintain a vibrant economic model for fiscal sustainability while also demonstrating an awareness of the intricate landscape of diverse people, backgrounds, and perspectives.
 It is a humbling opportunity to immerse myself in this important work.”

-Please join us in welcoming Bryan and Maati to AMS.
+Please join us in welcoming Maati to AMS.